Southern Vermont Communications Union District

 • 78% support efforts by the Town to extend coverage (another 8% said Maybe)

-He will soon be adding our detailed Shaftsbury data to this map.
-In the mean time, the survey data for Shaftsbury can be viewed in PDF files here:
+The survey data for Shaftsbury can be viewed in PDF files here:

 The Selectboard and the Planning Commission recognize the importance of broadband and cell coverage in the modern economy; and based on the survey results, so do the citizens of Shaftsbury.
 These surveys will help us address shortcomings in connectivity infrastructure in our town and will be incorporated into the Town Plan which is currently being rewritten by the Planning Commission.